donejs/donejs/docs/guide.md

 </can-component>
 ```

 First we import the order model and then just call `<order-model getList="{status='<status>'}">` for each order status.
 That's it.
 If we now open the order page we see some already completed default orders.
-Keeping the page open and placing a new order will update it automatically.
+Keeping the page open and placing a new order from another browser or device will update our order page automatically.

 ## Create documentation

 Documenting our code is very important to quickly get other developers up to speed.
-[DocumentJS]() helps making documentation easier.
-Based on Markdown files and code comments in your project it will generate a full documentation page.
+[DocumentJS]() makes documenting code easier.
+It will generate a full documentation page from Markdown files and code comments in your project.

 ### Configuring DocumentJS